 $1.8 Million Judgment Awarded to Carbon Monoxide Victim

-Posted by PKSD Law Firm on Jan 23, 2011 in Cases Filed
+Posted by PKSD Law Firm on January 23, 2011 in Personal Injury

 FOND DU LAC, WI A Fond du Lac County judge awarded a $1.8 million judgment to a Fond du Lac woman who suffered acute carbon monoxide poisoning while staying at the home of a friend.